jecki/DHParser/documentation_src/Overview.rst

 Since DHParser has been build with Digital-Humanities-applications in mind, it offers to further methods to connect to X-technologies.
-The methods :py:meth:`~syntaxtree.Node.as_etree` and :py:meth:`~syntaxtree.Node.from_etree` allow direct conversion to the xml-ElementTrees of the Python standard-library or of the lxml-package which offers full support for XPath, XQuery and XSLT.
+The methods :py:meth:`~syntaxtree.Node.as_etree` and :py:meth:`~syntaxtree.Node.from_etree` allow direct transfer to and from the xml-ElementTrees of either the Python standard-library or the lxml-package which offers full support for XPath, XQuery and XSLT.

 Test-driven grammar development